rottenpunk/SunriseClockDimmer/README.md

 ### The Sunrise Clock Dimmer (this repository)

 This is a Spark Fun Pro Micro board (or equivilent), which manages the actual dimming.
+For arduino settings, set the board option to *Arduino Leonardo*.
+(The Arduino Leonardo has the same processor chip, the ATMega-32U4 chip made by Atmel, which is an 8 bit micro with builtin flash and sdram.)

 The Sunrise Clock Webserver communicates to this board through a serial connection to send commands to it:

 | Command | Description |
 | ------- | ----------- |